St Mirren manager Stephen Robinson says transfers have enhanced squad

 A striker is also on the manager's wishlist as he sets out his targets for the season ahead.

-"I bore everyone every season as first and foremost we have to stay in the division and then we take it from there," he told Sky Sports News.
+"I bore everyone every season as first and foremost we have to stay in the division and then we take it from there," Robinson told Sky Sports News.

 "We believe that the players we've signed have enhanced us.
 It'll take a little bit of time to get them up to speed, but we believe we've got a stronger squad than we did last year.